-You can define how your application generates the HTML code to save processing power and improve the user experience.
+You can define how your application generates HTML code to save processing power and improve the user experience.
 Each time you save a harness, Pega Platform generates source HTML.
-By understanding the advanced settings in the harness rule, you can customize HTML to meet the needs of your application.
+By understanding the advanced settings in a harness rule, you can customize HTML to meet the needs of your application.

-Advanced optionsThe following table presents the rules that govern HTML creation in a harness rule.
+Advanced optionsThe following table lists the settings that govern HTML creation in a harness rule:

 |Enable client side validation||

 Causes the application to validate the input that the user enters in a field even before the user submits the entire form.

 You can use this feature in applications where users enter data, such as text or dates, by typing rather than selecting.
 Client-side validation detects and marks invalid input earlier, and it generates less network traffic.

 Standard client-side validation scripts are in the webwb.CSValid.js text file rule.
 For localization purposes, the corresponding error messages are in the CSValid HTML fragment rule .
 You can add custom client-side validation scripts or error messages on an application-wide level by overriding the UserWorkFormHTML fragment rule , which isin the fragment rule WorkFormStandard.